Sir-Jude/Distriflask/README.md

 <a id="user_list"></a>
 ### 3.1.2.
 The list of Users
 Click on "**Users**" to see the list of Users.
-They are essentially divided in two main groups:
+They are essentially divided in three main groups:
+- the admin
-- the employees hired by the company
+- the teachers
 - the students

-In the first, only those who have been assigend the role of "administrator" can see the pages with the list of Users and Devices.
+Only those who have been assigned the role of "administrator" can see the pages with the list of Users and Courses.

-The difference with the second group is that these Users have bought a device (used as their username) and a exercise, which can be downloaded from the website.
+The difference between teachers and students is that teachers can create and upload new exercises, while the seconds can only download the exercises from the website.

 <a id="user_create"></a>
 ### 3.1.3.
 Create a new User